Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 }

-The following is an example of how a layout could look for a hero section with a single row, two columns, and a couple of elements.
+The following is an example of how an experience created through the API could display for a hero section with a single row, two columns, and a few elements or components:

 {